Itayb3/Useful-Scripts/README.md

 Inactive Users (csv) -
 Script that checks in a chosen OU for every inactive user (my parameter was 90 days), and export a list to csv

+30 Days Password Reset Script (CSV) -
+Checks how many passwords were being reset in the last 30 days and exports a list of every users to CSV on the current user desktop

 User Backup -
 Script that backups the current logged user to a network/shared folder